burjorjee/speedyGApy/README.md

 SpeedyGApy is a fast, extensible, barebones, vectorized genetic algorithm with uniform crossover, sigma scaling, and stochastic universal sampling.
 It is a port of the original [SpeedyGA](http://www.mathworks.com/matlabcentral/fileexchange/15164) from Matlab to Python.
 SpeedyGApy depends on the Python packages numpy and matplotlib, which can typically be installed by executing

-    pip install numpy
+    sudo pip install numpy
-    pip install matplotlib
+    sudo pip install matplotlib

-On POSIX systems, you may be required to run `pip` as a superuser.
-If your Python installation doesn't come with pip, you can install it by running `easy_install pip`.
+If your Python installation doesn't come with pip, you can install it by running `sudo easy_install pip`.

 SpeedyGApy contains two sample fitness functions that serve as examples and also allow users to reproduce the experiments that form the basis for the [Hyperclimbing Hypothesis](http://s3.amazonaws.com/burjorjee/www/hyperclimbing_hypothesis_2013.pdf)---an explanation for adaptation in genetic algorithms with uniform crossover.